rasmusson/OpenSAML-sample-code/opensaml-http-post/README.md

-# Demo of SP and IdP interacting using OpenSAML 4
+# Demo code on HTTP POST in OpenSAML 4
-This code shows a simulation of how a SP and a IdP might communicate using SAML.
-Variations on this demo is used exensivley in the books [A Guide to OpenSAML V2](https://payhip.com/b/odEY) and [A Guide to OpenSAML V3](https://payhip.com/b/41Tw).
+This code shows a how to use the HTTPPostEncoder and HTTPPostDecoder in OpenSMAL 4 to send a receive messages using the HTTP POST binding.

-The demo code sets up several servlets acting as different endpoints on SP, IdP and business application.
+The code is explained with more detail and backgound on [this blog post](https://blog.samlsecurity.com/post/post-binding-opensaml-4/?utm_source=github&utm_medium=link&utm_campaign=opensaml_samples_collection&utm_content=http-post-binding)

-The demo acts a good overview guide to OpenSAML demonstrating:
+The demo sets up two servlets acting as sender and reciever of the a message.

-* Building, singing and sending a AuthnRequest using HTTP Redirect binding
+The code shows:
-* Parsing and verifying signatures on AuthnRequest
+* All dependecied needed
-* Sending a Response message using the Artifact binding
+* Initializing OpenSAML
-* Encrypting and decryoting a Assertion
+* Sending and receiving messages using OpenSAML 4

 ## Runing the code
-Clone the code, navigate to the folder for this sample and run:
+Clone this repo, navigate to the folder for this sample and run:
 ```
 mvn tomcat:run
 ```

-Then open a browser and navigate to http://localhost:8080/opensaml4-webprofile-demo/app/appservlet All SAML messages used during the communication are logged to the console.
+Then open a browser and navigate to http://localhost:8080/opensaml-http-post/postPage All SAML messages used during the communication are logged to the console.